Hitoshi Narita: Career

-At Mitsui Engineering and Shipbuilding|Mitsui Engineering and Shipbuilding Co., Narita started out in ship design, and went on to work in research and development.
+At Mitsui Engineering and Shipbuilding Co., Narita started out in ship design, and went on to work in research and development.

 Narita developed the world's first use of the catamaran-like design for large commercial ferries—the "small waterplane area twin hull" or SWATH configuration.
 The demonstrated stability and seaworthiness of these ferries led to the increased use of a similar vessel design in contexts, including naval ships, oceanographic survey ships, pleasure crafts and sightseeing boats.